 The bond component of a structured note can make this product seem more secure than it actually is.
 The bond portion of many structured notes might guarantee only a portion of your money back.
 It might also guarantee just a base return if the rest of the investment goes well.

-The derivative portion of structured notes are exposed to the risk of whatever market they are tied to..
-Your return is based entirely on investment performance.
+The derivative portion of structured notes are exposed to the risk of whatever market they are tied to.
+Your return comes entirely from investment performance.
 Your principal may be in the balance as well.

 Liquidity and Call Provisions

 Your money is locked up in a structured note until the bond matures.
-There isn’t a market to resell a structured note to, so you’re somewhat stuck with it.
+There isn’t a market to resell a structured note to, so it’s basically yours.

 However, the bond issuer can include a call provision that recalls the structured note before maturity if it’s losing money.
-Your money is locked up if the derivative portion performs poorly.
+You can then lose your money if the derivative portion performs poorly.
 If that derivative performs well, the issuer can recall the note before you are able to collect a return.

 If you feel your portfolio can withstand the risk for the potential rewards that structured notes can provide, they may be worth considering.
 However, if you’re approaching structured notes with any trepidation, consider seeking some impartial advice.